 “We are going to open a fraud investigation about the matter.
-The case reference number you will use is XXXXXX and we might have to call you back in the next day or two for more information.
+The case reference number you will use is XXXXXX, and we might have to call you back in the next day or two for more information.
 If you ever have any questions, you are welcome to call the toll-free number on the back of your card.
-Now I just need to verify you are the cardholder, and that you currently have possession of your card.
+Now I need to verify you are the cardholder and have possession of your card.
 Could I get the three-digit security code of your card with the last four digits XXXX please?”

 As the caller has your credit card number, there is no reason to think it’s a scam.
 The caller built a slight rapport while discussing the fraudulent activity.
 Your credit card number was on hand, and there is a good chance the caller also has your full name and mailing address.

-With so few reasons to think it could be a scam, it’s easy to conceive that this trick would pull a lot of victims.
+With so few reasons to think it could be a scam, it’s easy to conceive that this trick would pull many victims.
 That is exactly why the Consumer Reports and the FTC jumped on it and warned the public.

-There are certain security measures you must take when your credit card company calls you.
+There are specific security measures you must take when your credit card company calls you.
 And, it all begins with not giving them any confidential information.
-This includes your full name and address, and your credit card numbers.
+This includes your full name and address and your credit card numbers.
 If it is your credit card company calling, they will not need the information from you.

-The credit card company will either not know what you are talking about, or they will continue with discussing the matter.
+The credit card company will either not know what you are talking about or continue discussing the matter.
 If the latter, since you called them, there is nothing wrong with giving your information up over the phone.

 The power of word of mouth is what can save people from becoming victims.
 There is no way to prevent this type of crime, but there would be no victims if everyone knew about it.
 As it is easy for thieves to get other parts of your credit card information, there is a good chance someone you know will get a similar call.
 Tell them about the scam now, before it’s too late.